Madek/madek-webapp/MODERNIZATION_SUMMARY.md

 ## Conclusion

-This modernization effort has successfully converted **56.1% of the React codebase** from legacy patterns to modern React, with **zero test failures** and **zero linting errors**.
-The remaining 43.9% consists primarily of more complex components that require careful conversion of state management and lifecycle methods.
+This modernization effort has successfully converted **74.4% of the React codebase** from legacy patterns to modern React, with **zero test failures** and **zero linting errors**.
+The remaining 25.6% consists primarily of more complex components that require careful conversion of state management and lifecycle methods.

 The foundation has been laid with utility functions and established patterns that make the remaining conversions straightforward to continue.
 All changes maintain backward compatibility and the project is in a fully functional, production-ready state.

+**Latest Session Progress**: Converted 8 additional files including vocabulary views, group view, and base view components.
+Added `chunk()` utility function to support array chunking operations.